rainbowdashlabs/chojodev/docs/about_me/milestones.md

 However, I got sick for two weeks and couldn't work on it which added two weeks on my due date.
 This made me exceed the regular 7 semester time and I officially got my bachelor degree one week into the 8. semester.

-## 2020 Feburary - Graduation and Covid
+## 2020 Feb - Graduation and Covid
 The day when I turned in my bachelor thesis was the friday before the lockdown was announced in Germany.
 So I had my thesis presentation online and also got my bachelor degree via post.
 No fancy graduation party and stuff.